-1. Elementary.-Tuesday and Thursday, 10-11 a. m.
+1. Elementary.-Tuesday and Thursday, 11-12 a. m.

-Pre-requisite. - Matriculation Mathematics.
+Pre-requisite.-Matriculation Mathematics.

-The course is primarily intended for Engineering students and for those students in Arts and Science who desire more Physics than is given in Physics 1 or 1B.
+The course is primarily intended for Engineering students and for those students in Arts and Science who desire more Physics than is given in Physics 1.
 It must be taken by all students intending to take Honours in Mathematics or Physics.

-Text Books: Loney: Mechanics and Hydrostatics for b ginners.
+Text Books: Loney: Mechanics and Hydrostatics for beginners.
+Glazebrook: Mechanics and Hydrostatics.
 For Distinction: Extra reading will be assigned.

-2. Advanced.-Tuesday and Thursday, 11-12 a. m.
+2. Advanced.-Tuesday and Thursday, 10-11 a. m.

-Pre-requisites. - Mechanics 1, Mathematics 1, 2 and 4 (the latter, however, may be taken simultaneously).
+Pre-requisites.-Mechanics 1, Mathematics 1, 2 and 3 (the

+latter, however, may be taken simultaneously).

 This course is intended for Engineering students, but can be offered for a degree in Arts and Science.
-It deals with statics and dynamics of a particle and of a rigid body, the application of the calculus in considering the motion of a particle under varying force, simple harmonic motion, oscillation of springs and pendalums, etc. The course is illustrated by practical problems.
+It deals with statics and dynamics of a particle and of a rigid body, the application of the calculus in considering the motion of a particle under varying force, simple harmonic motion, oscillation of springs and pendulums, etc. The course is illustrated by practical problems.